RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps4.rst

      # will print out those things on the same
      # line with a space in between them.

-     # Your output should look SOMETHING LIKE
+     # Your output should look SOMETHING LIKE this
      # (remember, the pairs could be in any order,
      # because it's a dictionary):
      # autumn spring